Alcrai/projet3_API/README.md

 ﻿# projet3_API
  # Estate

-This project is do with spring boot 2.7.12, the security is with token JWT.
+This project is do with Maven spring boot 2.7.12, the security is with token JWT.
 The database is with mysql.

 ## Start the project